privateprep/coding-space-website/src/pages/experience-levels/advanced-girlcode.md

     - Mentorship
     - Intellectual Confidence
   mdContent: >-
-    Our welcoming and inclusive GirlCode program utilizes the same curriculum as our co-ed Beginner and Advanced classes while fostering a safe and supportive female-identifying space for our GirlCoders to develop their computational and critical thinking skills, intellectual confidence, and passion for STEM.
+    Our welcoming and inclusive GirlCode program utilizes the same curriculum as our co-ed Advanced class while fostering a safe and supportive female-identifying space for our GirlCoders to develop their computational and critical thinking skills, intellectual confidence, and passion for STEM.

+    Students should come in with an advanced understanding of Scratch and/or experience with JavaScript or other text-based languages.
+They will be placed in advanced Scratch, WoofJS, or Web depending on the experience they bring in and advance towards building web-based games, animations, and applications.
+As students grow their skills, they’ll rely less and less on our curricular guide rails and move towards self-directed learning where they’ll work with front-end and back-end technologies, experimenting with new languages and platforms to bring their ideas to fruition.

 ---